 VyprVPN is an industry mainstay with over 20 years of operation under its belt.
 That makes its reputation unmatched in the industry, and it is excessively dedicated to your privacy.

 VyprVPN’s owner, Golden Frog, has a strict no-logging policy that has been thoroughly audited to prove its legitimacy, but it also created its own DNS solution, VPN protocol, and encryption protocol to make sure each aspect of its security system is 100% its own.

 On top of that, Golden Frog has ridiculously high server standards and owns or rents every server on its network.
-This puts it behind other services in terms of the size of its fleet, but you can trust each server is protected thoroughly.
+This puts it behind other services in terms of the size of its fleet.
+But you can trust that each server is protected thoroughly.
 Golden Frog also doesn’t limit or restrict torrenting.
 You can torrent on any server, at any time.
 However, server speed may make it difficult.